 - 1 cup soy milk

-- 1 tsp apple cider vinegar or lemon juice
+- 1 teaspoon lemon juice or apple cider vinegar

-- 2.5 tsp baking powder
+- 2 teaspoon baking powder

-- 1/2 tsp baking soda
+- ½ teaspoon baking soda

 For the Glaze (Optional)

-- 1 cup icing sugar
+- ½ cup icing sugar

-- 1-2 tbsp lemon juice
+- 2 teaspoons lemon juice

-- Remove from the oven and let cool at least 10 minutes before removing muffins from the tray and transferring to a wire rack to continue cooling.
+- Remove from the oven and let cool at least 10 minutes before removing the muffins from the tray and transferring them to a cooling rack to completely cool.